lisuxue/doov-docs/conference/abstract/README_dsl_devoxx_fr.md

 The dOOv framework generates pure java DSL from any object model.
 It allows us to mutate programs written with the DSL during execution.
-Thus it makes the writing and conception of genetic algorithm way more straightforward without compromising on performances.
+It enables design and develop of genetic algorithms in a way more expressive fashion without compromising on performances.

 We are going to prove it by learning to draw some works from Bansky!